delabassee/java-lab/lab5-conference-app.md

 * For brevity, packages will sometimes be omitted from code snippets, they are obviously required.
 If you are not sure, simply check the solution.

 * To view files, you can use the '`bat`' tool as it offers syntax highlighting.

+* Any change made to a `pom.xml` will not be detected by Helidon `devloop`, you need to restart it.

 * If you are using the Helidon `devloop`, make sure to enable preview features!